fetok12/pathfinding/README.md

- A* path finding algorithm implementation in a simple game
+ A* path finding algorithm implementation with a simple game

  Rules of the game: